JeremyFenwick/jf.github.io/index.markdown

 ### BITTORRENT

 Implements the Bittorrent protocol.
 This involved building a Bencode encoder/decoder (I never use libraries for these things) but the download scheduler was by far the most complex part of the build.
-It isn't required to pass the tests but I wanted to deal with disconnects, partial downloads, out of order downloads, etc. I used the actor model for safe concurrency.
+It isn't required to pass the tests but I wanted to deal with disconnects, partial downloads, out of order downloads, scalable throughput etc. I used the actor model for safe concurrency.

 *   [Broadstone - Kotlin](https://github.com/JeremyFenwick/Broadstone)